Albanian Association of Geriatric and Geriatrics

 Recently, Mission Armenia has supported more than 5,500 extremely vulnerable local refugees who were affected by consequences of the global crisis and lack of appropriate social protection mechanisms.
 The refugees included extremely vulnerable older people.

-Mission Armenia has been working with HelpAge International since 1999 and became a HelpAge global network in 1999 and an affiliate in 2004.
+Mission Armenia has been working with HelpAge International since 1999 and became a HelpAge global network member in 2004.

 Association for Psychosocial Help and Development of Voluntary Work